-This instruction initiates a move half-word instruction to create a main memory address in the MA registers.
-A main memory write is requested after transferring MA [19:20] to the system Memory Address register and generating odd parity for the word in the W register.
+This instruction initiates a Move Half-word instruction to create a main memory address in the MA registers.
+A main memory write is requested after transferring MA [19:20] to the B 6500 Memory Address register and generating odd parity for the word in the W register.
 When the access is granted, the information in the W register is written into the addressed main memory location only if the protect bit of the word currently in that location is zero (not protected).

-If the protect bit is ONE, a fault interrupt will occur (see fault interrupt).
+If the protect bit is one a fault interrupt will occur (see fault interrupt).